 When removing female rabbits from their habitat, be cautious because they may have a litter waiting for her to feed.
 To avoid orphaning litter, it’s best to capture male rabbits whenever possible.

 Set up a spacious enclosure for the rabbit to dwell in, at least 12 square feet.
 Ascertain that at least one of the sides is against a solid wall since this will provide the rabbit with a sense of security and allow it to withdraw and recover.

 Even better if you can offer a hutch for the rabbit to hide in.
-Wild rabbits are accustomed to having a warren to go to when disturbed, thus they will seek out a safe haven when they feel threatened.
-You should keep the rabbit in a quiet spot where it won’t be overwhelmed by humans or other pets at first, but as it becomes tamer, you can bring it inside the house.
+Wild rabbits are accustomed to having a warren to go to when disturbed.
+Thus, they will seek out a haven when they feel threatened.
+You should keep the rabbit in a quiet spot where it won’t be overwhelmed by humans or other pets, but as it becomes tamer, you can bring it inside the house.

 The most important thing is to make the rabbit feel at ease and secure in your home so that it may become accustomed to you and your surroundings.

 Feeding the rabbit

 The same things can be provided to a tamed or caught rabbit as they can to a domesticated rabbit.
 Adults can consume timothy hay or pellets, while babies will mainly ingest cat formula or milk replacement and alfalfa hay.

 Because wild rabbits are accustomed to eating grass and wild vegetables, it’s critical to ensure that they get adequate greens.
 This means you should provide the rabbit with lush greens like dark lettuces, root vegetable tops, and even grass clippings if pesticide-free clippings are available.

 If you wish to improve your friendship with the rabbit, offer it fruits and slowly hold them out for it to take.
 Of course, these sweet sweets should be consumed in moderation, but giving the rabbit a piece of fruit every day or two can help the rabbit link you with positive things.